Odia Kagan is an associate in the Corporate and Securities Practice Group of Pepper Hamilton LLP, resident in the Philadelphia office.

 Ms. Kagan’s experience includes the representation of Israeli and foreign companies in stock and asset acquisitions, mergers, joint ventures, BOT projects and various commercial transactions, as well as Internet and IT law, including the representation of technology and start-up companies from formation in various aspects of doing business in cyberspace.Prior to joining Pepper, she was a partner in the Tel Aviv, Israel firm Shavit Bar-On Gal-On Tzin Nov Yagur Law Offices and a managing partner of a boutique law firm.

-Ms. Kagan authored the Israeli chapter in Cybercrime and Security, a textbook on cybercrime published by Oceana Publications, a division of Oxford University Press.
+Ms. Kagan authored the Israeli chapter in the 2006 edition of Cybercrime and Security, a treatise on cybercrime published by Oxford University Press.
 She also wrote a regular column on “Law and Internet” in Ynet, the leading Israeli online daily newspaper and has published numerous articles on leading Israeli Web sites, in New York State Bar Association and American Bar Association publications, and in IBLS, an Internet law news journal.
 Ms. Kagan was a frequent guest on Israeli national television and radio programs.
 She also lectured on these subjects before forums of law and technology professionals, including in Tel Aviv University and at the John Bryce Technological Institute, at the Center for Technological Entrepreneurship.

 A First Lieutenant in the Israeli Defense Forces, Ms. Kagan served as a military advocate in the Military Advocate General’s Unit and as a legal advisor to the Military Advocate General.
 Among her other positions, Ms. Kagan was a prosecutor in the IDF Air Force Prosecution, the head of the Legal Supervision Branch, and a member of the editorial board of Military and the Law, the IDF’s law periodical.
 Ms. Kagan also was an advisor on comparative telecommunications law to the head of the Council for Cable and Satellite Broadcasting of the Israel Ministry of Communications.